BryanJacobs/FIDO2Applet/docs/FAQ.md

 Run the app in JCardSim with VSmartCard and hook up your Java debugger.
 See what's going on.
 Raise a pull request to fix it.

+## Can you make this work on Javacard 2.2.1?

+Ahahahahahahahaahha

+Javacard versions before 3.0.4 don't support SHA-2 hashing.
+Not gonna happen.